ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

 I am on the 2024-2025 job market.
 My CV is [here][CV].

+I will be presenting my JMP on the [ASSA Meeting](http://leraoffice.org/drupalinclude/program_assa.asp) in Jan, 2025.
+Please [reach out](upaudel1@asu.edu) if you want to chat.

 [CV]:{{ site.baseurl }}{% link CV_UPaudel.pdf %}

 - - -